-Levels in French
+Levels in French at CLE

 CLE integrates into the organisation of its courses the research done by the Council of Europe in the “Common European Framework of Reference for Languages”.
 This guideline aims to provide a method for assessing and teaching that applies to all languages across Europe.
 Six different levels have been defined and are becoming widely accepted as the European standard for language competences.